 **Tax, title, license, and optional equipment extra.
 Not available with some special finance and lease programs, and some other offers.
 Applies only to 2014 models.
-Payments are for a specially equipped 2014 Chevrolet Silverado 1500 4WD LT Double Cab All Star w/4.3L V6 with an MSRP of $40,220, 24 monthly payments total $5,729.52.
+Payments are for a specially equipped 2014 Chevrolet Silverado 1500 4WD LT Double Cab All Star w/4.3L V6 with an MSRP of $40,220, 24 monthly payments total $5,730,48.
 Low-Mileage Lease Example For Qualified Lessees.
 24 Monthly Lease Payments.
 Option to purchase at lease end for an amount to be determined at lease signing.
 Lessor must approve lease.
 Includes $500 Competitive Lease to '99 or newer non-GM lessee's toward the purchase or lease of most '14/'15 Chevrolet vehicles.
 Includes $500 GM Loyalty towards purchase or lease for current owners/lessees of 1999 or newer GM products.
-Take delivery by 07/31/2014.
+Take delivery by 09/30/2014.
 Mileage charge of $.25 /mile over 20,000 miles.
 Lessee pays for maintenance, repair and excess wear.
 Payments may be higher in some states.
 Not available with other offers.
 Residency restrictions apply.
-Monthly payment is $13.89 for every $1,000 financed.
-Example down payment: 7.2%.
-Some customers will not qualify.
-Not compatible with some other offers.
-No monthly payments for 90 days.
-Down payment required at signing.
-Not available in Florida and Washington DC.
-Excludes Corvette and 2015 models.
-Take delivery by 7/31/14.
+See dealer for details.
+When you trade in an eligible vehicle.
+Must show proof of ownership and trade in a 1999 model year or newer vehicle.
+Not available with leases and some other offers.
+Take retail delivery by 9/30/14.
 See dealer for details.

 Strong, stylish, and more capable than ever.
 See many of the benefits below.